– Updated –

 PMP, CAPM and PMI-SP scores are all based on how well you answer multi-choice questions in your exam.

-Unfortunately, the information provided to candidates at the end of their PMI exam is minimal.
-You are told if you have passed or failed based on the number of questions correctly answered (but the passing score is a secret) and you are told if your score is below average, average or above average against a limited number of ‘domains’ or PMBOK® Guide chapters in the case of CAPM.
-But you are not told what average represents, how it relates to the passing score, or how wide the average band is.
-In reality the only option is to be happy if you are in the 70% to 80% who pass and talk to your training provider if you have failed.
+Unfortunately, the information provided to candidates at the end of their PMI exam is limited.
+You are told if you have passed or failed based on the number of questions correctly answered (but the passing score is a secret) and you are told how well you have performed in a general sense but little in the way of specific data, even with the vastly improved feedback rolled out in 2017.
+In reality, the only option is to be happy if you are in the 70% to 80% who pass and talk to your training provider if you have failed.
 You cannot get anything additional out of PMI.

 Almost every training organisation offers its PMI exam candidates sets of questions to help consolidate their learning – we build our courses around lots of regular tests.
 If the tests are well designed they use the standard 4-option multi-choice question format used by PMI and provide feedback to the trainee on the number of questions correctly answered and detailed information about the answers to all of the questions.
 We do, and so does everyone else I talk to.

 However, what many people don’t fully appreciate is the effect of the four options in the PMI multi-choice format and why a score of 55% is definitely in the ‘fail’ category!
 The cause is the fact that one of the options will always be correct, therefore a set of random guesses will score 25% on average, and the more questions you answer the more the 25% will come into play.
 The challenge is working out what proportion of the 55% can be attributed to ‘knowing the right answer’ and what proportion is likely to be consequence of the ‘lucky 25%’.